 Lion’s Grove Garden

-The garden was constructed in 1342 by the Buddhist monk Tianru to commemorate his master, who lived on Lion Cliff on Zhèjiāng’s Tīanmú...
+Constructed in 1342 by the Buddhist monk Tianru to commemorate his master, who lived on Lion Cliff on Zhèjiāng’s Tīanmú Mountain, this...

 Humble Administrator’s Garden

 North Temple Pagoda

-Hidden in a quiet alley north of Lion’s Grove Garden, this courtyard restaurant attracts a mix of locals and well-informed visitors who...
+Hidden in a quiet alley north of Lion’s Grove Garden, this lovely courtyard restaurant attracts a mix of locals and visitors for its...

 Sūzhōu Museum information

 An architectural triumph, this IM Pei–designed museum is a modern interpretation of a Sūzhōu garden, a confluence of water, bamboo and clinical geometry.
 Inside is a fascinating array of jade, ceramics, wooden carvings, textiles and other displays, all with good English captions.
 Look out for the boxwood statue of Avalokiteshvara (Guanyin), dating from the republican period.
 No flip-flops.